xuan827/Roxanne-portfolio/assignment3_4.md

   - Make a hierarchy graph instead of two subgraphs.
   - Use color blocks to intuitively show the proportion to people instead of numbers that may be confusing.

-3. The professional concepts proposed in the paper, discrimination and segregation are not well explained by visualization through title, subtitle and graph.
+- The professional concepts proposed in the paper, discrimination and segregation are not well explained by visualization through title, subtitle and graph.
   - Optimize the interpretation of titles and subtitles, and redesign the color and meaning of color to better highlight the theme in the figure

-5. There is some information that is not very relevant to the theme that will make the audience confused, such as 36 cents.
+- There is some information that is not very relevant to the theme that will make the audience confused, such as 36 cents.
   - Remove information that is not very relevant to the theme

 # Build your solution
 <div class="flourish-embed flourish-hierarchy" data-src="visualisation/8611985"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+- I choose hierarchy graph because there is a disassembly of factors, the hierarchy diagram can better show the corresponding relationship than using two subgraphs with pointer.
+- Redesign title.
+Audiences may be confused about the difference or relationship of discrimination and segregation.
+I found segregation is a form of discrimination after I read the article and original paper.
+Therefore, I redesign the title Showing the inclusive relationship between discrimination and segregation as well as emphasize the significant impact of segregation on wage gap.
+- Color.
+I use the darkness degree of red as the degree of factors related to discrimination instead of discrimination and segregation since segregation is a form of discrimination.
+Therefore, in order not to confuse readers, I make red simply indicate discrimination, add a discrimination category for different color blocks in the pop-up window, a filter to select differet discrimination category and explained it in the subtitle to help readers realize that segregation is an explained discrimination causing wage gap.